1. Do I need any previous experience to participate in a kayak tour with A Day Away Kayaking?

 Bird viewing is great year round, but is incredible in the winter and early spring months when the migratory bird population is visiting.
 Our community is host to the Space Coast Birding Festival each January-the largest birding festival in the country.
 Mullet-head Island, an active bird rookery, is just under half a mile from our launch site at Haulover Canal.

 On our tours in the Merritt Island National Wildlife Refuge we see manatees most of the year.
 The exception to that is when we have a cold snap and temperatures drop and stay low for a few days.
 Manatees being mammals love warm water and need it to help maintain body heat.
 On cold days Manatees leave our area in favor of the warm runoff from local power plants or the water of local springs, which maintain a constant 72 degrees.
-In the warmer months manatee are actually quite friendly and regularly visit us alongside our boats.
+In the warmer months, manatees are actually quite friendly and regularly visit us alongside our kayaks.

 Absolutely!
 Every year the number of custom bookings increases as people look for a unique way to spend quality time with friends or family.
 We love to focus our time around a small group, family, or even a couple.
 Getting to know you is so much easier and the interaction can be tailored to what you want to focus on.
 Some of our patrons come for the birds, others for the manatee or dolphin.
 Some families come just to hunt for critters in the shallows, dig for clams, and enjoy a day away from theme parks and standing in lines.
 Whatever your preference, we can make it happen.
 Just give us a call to discuss your ideas.

 Yes, we do.
 Please see our Group Rate & Policy page or contact our office for details at 321-268-2655

 Many of our guides are college students and teachers.
 While gratuities are by no means required, any gratuity you feel appropriate is very much appreciated and welcomed.
 As in all service industries 10% or more is a good rule to follow when considering how much to tip.

 17. Do trips require a high level of physical fitness?